ahihi/cells/README.md

 ## How to use

 - Compile the program by issuing `ant` in the top-level directory.
-- Run the compiler JAR file, e.g. by running `java -jar build/Cells.jar`.
+- Run the compiled JAR file, e.g. by running `java -jar build/Cells.jar`.